This is the multi-page printable view of this section. Click here to print.

 -P, –loggingConfigFilePathAgent log file path

-If not entered, the {JAVA_HOME}\jre\lib\logging.properties file is applied.
+If not entered, the {JAVA_HOME}\jre\lib\logging.properties file will be applied.

--V, –vmSecretKeySecret key created by the VM server
+-V, –vmSecretKeySecret key generated on the VM server

 Table.
 Direct Agent Execution Option Items

-To run an agent on a target VM server using a script, follow these steps:
+To run the agent on the target VM server using a script, follow these steps.

 1. Create a directory on the target VM server.

-2. Move the deploy-agent.jar file to the directory.
+2. Move the deploy-agent.jar file to the specified directory.

-3. Refer to the sample execution script below to create a file.
+3. Create the file by referring to the sample execution script below.

-4. Modify the information in the sample execution script.
+4. Modify the information of the sample execution script.

 • DC_URL, ACCESS_KEY, SECRET_KEY, VM_SECRET_KEY